jachan056/NBA-Data-Analysis-Project-SQL-/README.md

   ROUND(CAST(SUM(better_nba.tov) AS DOUBLE) / SUM(better_nba.min), 4) AS 'league-tov-pm'
 FROM better_nba;"
 3. Use "SELECT * FROM league_wide_minute_stats;" to check if the data was properly inserted into the table.
 The dummy name can be ignored, the league-wide statistics are all we need from this table.
 The table should look something like this.
 If correct, move on to the next step.
 4. The next table will have the statistics of all the players we are comparing to the league-average.
 That is all of the players from the 24-25 season who are above the age 30, with 60 or more games played will be considered a "league veteran".
-Use "Create table league_uncs ("full_name", "league-pts-pm", "league-reb-pm", "league-ast-pm", "league-stl-pm", "league-blk-pm", "league-tov-pm");"
+Use "Create table league_uncs ("full_name", "pts-pm", "reb-pm", "ast-pm", "stl-pm", "blk-pm", "tov-pm");"
 5. Next, the data will be inserted into the table.
 The calculations, similar to the previous table, will be done on their points, rebounds, assists, steals, blocks, and turnovers per minute.
 Use "INSERT INTO league_uncs (
   "full_name", "pts-pm", "reb-pm", "ast-pm", "stl-pm", "blk-pm", "tov-pm" )